A Case Study of Community Action Service Learning on Young, Gifted Adolescents and Their Community

 These findings point to the importance of methodology to service learning.
 In order to help gifted students perform to their maximum potential, a conscious effort to lead students toward self-learning and independence is needed.
 The study suggests that students must have opportunities to work cooperatively; to learn the skills of creative problem solving; to have ample, formal reflective activities; and to have opportunities for celebration.
 Implications for educators are discussed.

 Terry, Alice Wickersham, "A Case Study of Community Action Service Learning on Young, Gifted Adolescents and Their Community" (2000).
-Dissertation and Thesis.
+Thesis, Dissertations, Student Creative Activity, and Scholarship.
 29.

 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."